All Episodes

 I think Spotify took away the Joe Rogan episodes with him.

-So you can hardly you can't find him anywhere unless you go to weird websites.
+So you can hardly, you can't find him anywhere unless you go to weird websites.

-Well, so fucking funny.
+But he's so fucking funny.

-He blew my mind when he when he talked about the Middle East and how a vast majority of those people are married to their cousins, and I was like, no fucking way.
+He blew my mind when he talked about the Middle East and how the vast majority of those people are married to their cousins.

-I looked it up, I was like, no way!
+I was like, no way.

 It's true.